-1. Limited Status:
+Limited Status

-A student who does not meet one or more of the admission requirements may be approved for admission with limited status.
-Students must be in full standing by addressing all requirements in order to be awarded a graduate degree.
+A student who does not meet one or more of the admission requirements may be approved for limited status admission.
+Students must be in good standing by addressing all requirements in order to be awarded a graduate degree.
+There are different types of limited status:

-Limited Status due to a lack of demonstrated English language proficiency.
-Students admitted with limited status due to lack of demonstrated English language proficiency will be required to take the English Placement Test (EPT) at the beginning of their first term of enrollment.
-The results of this test may satisfy this requirement, or the results of this test may require that the student complete additional English as a Second Language courses.
-The student must complete those required courses during their first year following enrollment at the University.

-Limited Status due to low GPA or no comparable bachelor's degree.
-Students are admitted on probation.
-See Chapter 3.B.3.
-Limited Status due to departmental deficiencies.
-This admission type is used when a student may come in with identified course deficiencies as determinded by the department.
+- Limited status due to a lack of demonstrated English language proficiency.
+Students admitted with limited status due to lack of demonstrated English language proficiency will be required to take the English as a Second Language Placement Test (EPT) at the beginning of their first term of enrollment.
+The results of this test may satisfy this requirement or indicate that the student is required to complete additional English as a Second Language courses.
+The student must complete those required courses during their first year following enrollment at the university. - Limited status due to low GPA or no comparable bachelor's degree.
+Students are admitted on academic probation and must meet the minimum GPA requirements by the end of the first semester. - Limited status due to departmental deficiencies.
+This status may be used when a student comes in with identified course deficiencies as determined by the department.
 This requirement is satisfied upon satisfactory completion of those course deficiencies.

-2. Non-degree Status:
+Non-Degree Status